machine-science/GUIs/README.md

 # GUIs
-This repository is for the Python GUIs.
+This repository is for the Python GUIs and created for my personal use.
 Codes in this repository maybe incomplete.